Privacy Policy

 Section 07

-Cookies & Tracking Technologies
+Cookies and Tracking Technologies

-Cookie TypePurposeBasis
+Cookie TypePurposeConsent

-Strictly NecessaryAuthentication, security, session managementNo consent required
+Strictly NecessaryAuthentication, security, session management, consent preference storageNo — essential

-FunctionalRemembering preferences and settingsConsent required
+FunctionalRemembering preferences and settingsYes

 Section 08